Corrram/eikon_api_wrapper/README.md

 3. Run `sample_extraction.py` to retrieve a sample data extract from Eikon.
 4. The results will be stored locally in a subfolder called `data`.

 You can imitate the sample functions for custom extractions.
+Check there definitions in the `functions.py` script.